MrtAzk/MrtAzk/README.md

 #### Front End Devoloper
 I am currently new in this sector and doing my best to find a place in this sector

-Skills: VUE JS / REACT / JS / HTML / CSS
+Skills: SQL/ Python / JS / HTML / CSS

 - 🌱 I’m currently learning front end developing